Beachamwell

 Beachamwell is a village and civil parish in the Breckland district of Norfolk, England about 5 mi south west of Swaffham and 10 mi east of Downham Market.
 It has four ancient churches, two of them in ruins.
-The former parish of Shingham has been annexed.
+The former parish of Shingham is now part of the parish.

-Name

 The name as spelt is the official one, but the alternative Beechamwell is found in modern publications as well as in historical sources.
 The correct spelling was a source of dispute in the village, until a parish council meeting in 1977 decided the matter.